Diverticulitis Club Logo Diverticulitis Club Logo 2

 What Triggers Diverticulitis Flare Ups?

 Diverticulitis flare-ups can be triggered by various factors, although the exact causes and triggers can differ from person to person.
-Triggers include certain foods, stress and lifestyle factors.
+Triggers include certain foods, stress and lifestyle factors all of which you can track in our free food and symptoms diary tracker.

 Here are some common factors that can potentially contribute to and cause diverticulitis flare-ups: